Query Rewriting Pipeline

 δ-semiring operator that normalizes aggregate provenance.

-predicate into a provenance_cmp gate tree.
-The original
+into a provenance_cmp gate tree and the original

 havingQual is removed from the query (its semantics are now